 Using the Government’s Sports Premium Funding Grant we at Haxey, St Martin’s and West Butterwick C of E Primary Schools wish to enable our schools to develop a high quality Physical Education curriculum.

-This will take place through greater participation in inter school competition across a range of sports, specific training for staff and coaching for children, purchasing new resources and promoting physical activity both in and out of school.
+This will take place through greater participation in 'inter-school competitions' across a range of sports, specific training for staff and coaching for children, purchasing new resources and promoting physical activity both in and out of school.

 We will endeavour to develop our PE curriculum so that it has a greater impact upon teaching and learning.

-This academic year we intend to spend the money allocated from the Sports Premium Fund on additional PE equipment to enhance the engagement of all our learners.
+This academic year, we intend to spend the money allocated from the Sports Premium Fund on additional sporting opportunities and sports equipment to enhance the engagement of all of our learners.
 We aim to involve our children in a range of competitions within the local community and therefore would like to provide transport to these activities and events to improve our participation rates.